CookieKastanie/favcolor/README.md

 # favcolor

-Get dominant color of an favicon by giving a site url.
+Get dominant color of a favicon by giving a site url.

 ##  Installation
     npm i favcolor